tuxor1337/insensitive-message-tray/README.md

 You can also manage extensions from https://extensions.gnome.org/local/

-If the installation doesn't seem to stick, try restarting gnome.
+If the installation doesn't seem to stick, try restarting GNOME.

 Usage:
 ------

-Enjoy the peace, and you can show the tray with command+M when you need it.
+Enjoy the peace.
+You can show the tray with Super+M whenever you need it.

 License: